i-net-software/gradle-docfx-plugin/README.md

 }

 // The docFx task will:
 // 1.
-Run 'info' to check DocFX version
+Run 'docFxInfo' to check DocFX version
 // 2.
 Run 'metadata' to extract API documentation
 // 3.
 Run 'build' to generate the final documentation site
-// The docfxZip task will automatically package the output
+// The docFxZip task will automatically package the output
 ```

 #### Auto-Generate docfx.json from Source File